-Inside, the previously rather confusing cabin has been completely redesigned with higher quality materials and a simpler, more sophisticated design theme that includes a new digital instrument binnacle.
-At the top of the centre console, there's a 7-inch Honda Connect 2 colour touchscreen display.
-The driving position is lower and buyers should certainly notice the extra cabin space facilitated by the larger body.
-Passengers on the rear seat get 95mm more legroom as well as 45mm more knee clearance.
-Out back, luggage space remains class-lading, with 478-litres on offer in the hatch version.
+Inside, smarter textured interior panels have been added, plus the 7-inch Honda Connect touchscreen gets physical buttons and there are now dials for the infotainment and climate controls.
+Otherwise, it's as before.
+The driving position is set quite low and buyers should certainly notice the extra cabin space facilitated by the large body.
+Passengers on the rear seat get more space than is typical in this segment.
+Out back, luggage space remains near-class-leading, with 478-litres on offer in the hatch version.
 Plus there's a hidden underfloor compartment on most models that offers a further secure storage area.

 Market and Model

-Prices for this 1.6-litre diesel Civic variant have been kept quite competitive, starting at just over £20,000 for the base S model, rising to around £25,000 for a plusher 'EX'-trimmed car with the six speed manual gearbox.
+Prices for this 1.6-litre diesel Civic variant have been kept quite competitive, starting at just over £20,000 for the base S model, rising to around £27,000 for a plusher 'EX with Tech Pack'-trimmed car with the six speed manual gearbox.
 There's an automatic transmission option if you want it.
-Trim levels mirror those of the 1.0 VTEC Turbo petrol model and across the range, 'S', 'SE', 'SR' and 'EX' trims are available.
+Trim levels mirror those of the 1.0 VTEC Turbo petrol model and across the range, 'S', 'SE', 'SR', 'Sport Line' and 'EX' trims are available.
 The top 'EX' trim is also available with an optional Tech Pack for £600 which adds LED headlights with washers, LED fog lights, wireless phone charging and heated rear seats.

 All models include the usual equipment features in this class - and Honda is particularly proud of this car's infotainment capabilities.
 The latest 'Honda Connect 2' connectivity system allows full smartphone integration via both AppleCarPlay and Android Auto so you can duplicate the functionality of your handset on the centre-dash 7-inch touchsceen display.
 Safety provision comes via Honda's suite of 'SENSING' technologies.
 These include a 'Collision Mitigating Braking System' that brakes the car to avoid an accident.
 Plus a 'Forward Collision' set-up that warns you of oncoming hazards.
 And 'Lane Departure Warning', 'Road Departure Warning' and 'Lane Keeping Assist' features that'll keep you from veering away from where you should be on the road.